jbaraga/BasicGames/Play/GameNotes.md

 ### [Amazing](Amazing.swift)

 - The original program flow is exceedingly convoluted and difficult to unravel.
 The underlying algorithm is ingenious, and akin to random walk; the algorithm is outlined in the inline program comments.
 - The first attempt used recursion to duplicate the original code flow directly and is included for reference but commented out.
-This contains the exit row bug in the original code, in which an exit is not created occasionally.
+This contains the exit row bug in the original code, in which an exit from the maze may be missing.
 The level of recursion exponentially increases with maze size, and results in stack overflow with large mazes.

 ### [Animal](Animal.swift)